cuiyongbo/hello-world/my_wiki/english_notes.rst

 | Definition: advance gradually beyone usual or acceptable limits.
 | Usage: The sea has encroached all around the coast.
 |
-| poach
-| Definition: cook (an egg), without its shell, in or over boiling water.
-| Definition: to cook food, especially fish, gently in a small amount of liquid. [煎，炖]
-| Definition: illegally hunt or catch (game or fish) on land that is not one’s own, or in contravention of offical protection. [盗猎，偷猎]
-| Usage: The elephants are poached for their tusks.
-| Idiom: poach on someone’s territory [私闯民宅]
-|
 | in decline / on the decline
 | go / fall into decline
 | Definition: If something is in decline or on the decline, it is gradually decreasing in importance, quality, or power.